Hey everyone! It’s my birthday!!!

 “No. We’ll only deliver locally but we’ll take orders from whoever calls.”

 Luke sighs.
-“Alright, open the box, Penny.”
+“Alright, open the box, Abby.”

 “Hey, I can’t let you do that until you sign!”